Short Sunderland in New Zealand service: Sunderland Mk III

-Delivery
+Entry to service

 Upon completion, the Sunderlands were ferried to New Zealand by RNZAF personnel, formerly of No. 490 Squadron, who happened to be present in the United Kingdom undergoing training on the aircraft.
-They were to be flown to West Africa, across to South America, onto North America and then through the Pacific.
-The ferry flights were to be the longest undertaken by the RNZAF during the war, as normally they would be via the Middle East, across the Indian subcontinent and onto Australia.
+They were flown to West Africa, across to South America, onto North America and then through the Pacific.
+The ferry flights were the longest undertaken by the RNZAF during the war, as normally they would be via the Middle East, across the Indian subcontinent and onto Australia.
 Departing England on 21 October, the first two Sunderlands arrived at the RNZAF base at Laucala Bay in Fiji in late November.
 The other two arrived shortly afterwards.
 All of the Sunderland aircraft were quickly cleaned up and fitted with cabin chairs; it had been decided that they would operate a passenger service between Fiji and New Zealand.
-They then proceeded together as a group to Auckland on 2 December, transporting 80 personnel from Fiji.
+They then proceeded as a group to Auckland on 2 December, transporting 80 personnel from Fiji.

 It had been intended that the Sunderlands would arrive in Auckland in formation as a publicity event for the RNZAF.
 Their arrival was marred when one collided with a Lockheed Lodestar carrying a photographer.
 Fortunately both aircraft were able make a safe landing, although the Sunderland did so well short of its intended destination.
 It was towed by a fishing boat to Whangārei and after repairs were carried out, flew to Auckland the next day.